thecuriousneutrino/TriggerApplication/README.md

    * Check other triggers for more information
       * `pass_all` is a very simple example
       * `nhits` is a relatively simple example.
 It has CPU and GPU versions
+4. Use `make` and/or `makeGPU` to build it
-4. Add your tool to a toolchain to test it with `./main TOOLCHAINNAME`
+5. Add your tool to a toolchain to test it with `./main TOOLCHAINNAME`
+  * Or `./mainGPU TOOLCHAINNAME` for GPU code
-5. Write the README: `$ToolDAQapp/UserTools/TOOLNAME/README.md`
+6. Write the README: `$ToolDAQapp/UserTools/TOOLNAME/README.md`

 ****************************